plone/documentation/docs/classic-ui/forms.md

 ```

 After using the {term}`plonecli` to add a form, you'll have a new sub folder `forms` in your package.
-Here you will find a `configure.zcml` containing the registration of the form,
+Here you will find a `configure.zcml` containing the registration of the form.

 ```xml
 <!-- ZCML header and other ZCML here  -->